 Ashcombe's expansive greenhouse, garden, and floral centers, and produce and food sections are a must-stop location year-round, but particularly in the warmer months.
-Stock-up on garden supplies and plants; shop for home items such as dried floral arrangements, framed prints, candles, and pampering soaps and lotions; enjoy a to-go meal from their cafe; or purchase gourmet seasonal foods, baked goods, and specialty items They are resuming in-person classes and workshops in late April (with limited attendance; face masks will be required).
+Stock up on garden supplies and plants; shop for home items such as dried floral arrangements, framed prints, candles, and pampering soaps and lotions; enjoy a to-go meal from their cafe; or purchase gourmet seasonal foods, baked goods, and specialty items.
+They resume in-person classes and workshops in late April (with limited attendance; face masks will be required).
+Or take advantage of the Ashcombe online store for your orders with $10 delivery within a 10-mile radius or curbside pickup.
 Address: 906 West Grantham Rd, Mechanicsburg

 In business for over 50 years, this family-run gardening center specializing in dwarf evergreens, perennials, annuals, and herbs.
 With over 1,500 kinds of perennials and everything else you need to have a successful growing season, stop by Highland Gardens for their expert advice before starting your picturesque outdoor garden.
 Address: 423 South 18th St, Camp Hill